ffplayout/ffplayout/docs/output.md

 ## Desktop

 In desktop mode, ffplayout renders directly through the engine's SDL2 desktop output.
 You need a desktop session and a build with the `desktop` feature enabled; no external **ffplay** process is used.

+The desktop window has these controls:

+- `F`: toggle fullscreen.
+- `Esc`: stop desktop playout.
+- Left and right arrow keys: decrease or increase volume.
+Holding a key repeats the adjustment and shows the volume slider.
+- `S`: toggle WebVTT subtitle rendering.
+- Double-click the window or use the titlebar fullscreen button: toggle fullscreen.

 ## HLS

-In this mode, you can output directly to an HLS playlist.
-The nice thing here is that ffplayout requires fewer resources than in streaming mode.
+In this mode, ffplayout writes an HLS playlist and media segments into the configured public directory.
+HLS is commonly used for browser playback and works well with web servers or CDNs.

 HLS output is currently the default, mostly because it works out of the box and doesn't need a streaming target.
-By default, it writes playlists and segments below the configured public directory.
+By default, it writes playlists and segments to `live/` below the configured channel public directory.
+The built-in preview URL is `/public/{channel-id}/live/{playlist}`; for example, `/public/1/live/master.m3u8`.

 The base stream is configured directly in the output settings.
 Additional HLS variants can be configured as adaptive renditions; they extend the base stream instead of replacing it.
 A master playlist is generated only when WebVTT subtitles are enabled or when additional variants are configured.

 **It is recommended to serve the HLS stream with nginx or another web server, and not with ffplayout (which is more meant for previewing).**